chrisgilldc/brickmaster/README.md

 5. Install all the python requirements.

-     `pip3 install -r ~/brickmaster2-main/requirements.txt`
+     `pip3 install -r ~/brickmaster-main/requirements.txt`
 6. Create a config file.
-You can do this from scratch or copy a file from `~/brickmaster2-main/hwconfigs/`, which has starting configs for [BrickMaster Hardware](hardware.md).
+You can do this from scratch or copy a file from `~/brickmaster-main/hwconfigs/`, which has starting configs for [Brickmaster Hardware](hardware.md).
 By default, the systemd unit will try to load `~/config.json`.
 6. Create a scripts directory separate from the distribution.
 This will make sure any custom scripts don't get overwritten in future updates.

      `mkdir ~/scripts`

-     `cp -R ~/brickmaster2-main/scripts/* ~/scripts`
+     `cp -R ~/brickmaster-main/scripts/* ~/scripts`
 7. Make a user systemd directory.
 This isn't created by default on a freshly installed system.